descarteslabs/descarteslabs-python/README.md

 ## [Unreleased]
 ### Added
 - Alpha Workflows API client has been added.
 Access to the Workflows backend is restricted; contact [support](mailto:support@descarteslabs.com) for more information.
+Workflows support for Python 3 added in channel v0-5.

 ### Changed